 - Yukon gold potatoes are best for this recipe.
 You can try two different things if you use other types of potatoes that are not as tender.
 Cut the potatoes into smaller sizes to help them cook quicker, or boil them for 5-6 minutes before adding the pieces to the curry.

-- For the cut of beef, use chuck roast.
+- For the cut of beef, use top round steak and sirloin.
 The smaller the pieces are cut, the quicker the meat will get cooked.

-- You can cook the beef a little bit long if desired, the typical Massaman curries are cooked for a long while to let the meat simmer and soften.
+- You can cook the beef a little bit longer if desired.
+The typical Massaman curries are cooked for a long while to let the meat simmer and soften.
 This is the faster version.

 * Thank you so much for visiting my blog!
 This is truly a passion for me.
 If you have enjoyed these recipes and appreciate the hard work I put into them, I would love it if you would share them with your friends!
 Your recommendation is the highest review I could hope for, and I’d appreciate it! **